Product Line Code

 Your CEOs will do all the meal preparation and lead the way here, but will prepare a duty schedule for ensuring a fair, rotating participation from you and your group members in the meal preparation and dish washing duties. ,

 Vegetarian meals and other dietary requirements need to be specified prior to arrival.
 Please note all bottled drinking water will be at your own expense.

-Lando (overland adventure vehicle), 4x4 safari vehicles, minibus, walking, shared shuttle, private shuttle, tuk-tuk, ferry.
+Lando, 4x4 safari vehicles, walking, shared shuttle, tuk-tuk, ferry.